What is Sinker Mahogany?

 More Sinker tonewood

-In addition, other sunken woods, such as California-basedinker redwood are becoming increasingly popular.
-That wood, too, has been submerged for years and is now used for tops by Santa Cruz and Lowden, among others.
-It has the warmth of cedar, but over the years it also got the punch of spruce and just looks dazzling.
+In addition, other sunken woods, such as California-based Sinker redwood are increasingly in demand.
+That wood has also been submerged for years and is now used for tops by Santa Cruz and Lowden among others.
+It has the warmth of cedar, but over the years it also takes on the punch of spruce and looks dazzling.

 In Australia, Cole Clark uses Huon Pine from Tasmania.
 A unique type of wood for which Cole Clark does not (yet) use the addition 'sinker', but Huon has also been submerged for years and has been rediscovered by furniture makers and instrument builders.

 Would you like to dive into the deep and mysterious sound of a sinker guitar?
 In our magical store in Dedemsvaart we have more than 800 guitars in stock and most of the time we have some sinkers available.
 Can’t wait?
-You can always get a sneak peak at our Youtube Demo-channel.
+You can always get a sneak peak at our Youtube Demo-channel for example.

 Feel free to contact us when you want to know more!